 Note that X-Particles does not appear in the Cinema 4D Plugins menu.
 Instead it has its own entry in the main menu bar.

-If you have difficulty entering your serial number, please see the support pages on our website in the first instance.
+If you have difficulty entering your licence, please see the support pages on our website in the first instance.
 Go to http://insydium.uk/contact_support/ then enter the requested details and the nature of the problem.

 If you still having problems, you can contact us by email.
 The address is found in our support pages.